ramesh-n/mosip-documentation/docs/MOSIP-Device-Service-Specification.md

 The content provider should not support insert, update, delete

 ### Device Stream
-On receiving rCapture request MDS must show the stream within its UI in the foreground.
+On receiving rCapture request SBI must show the stream within its UI in the foreground.

 ### Security
 Ensure to set the correct authority in the manifest and set the android:exported as “False”